sarvjeets/lakshmi/docs/lak.md

   https://sarvjeets.github.io/lakshmi/docs/lak.html

 Options:
   --version          Show the version and exit.
-  -r, --refresh  Re-fetch all data instead of using previously cached data.
+  -r, --refresh      Re-fetch all data instead of using previously cached
+                     data.
 For large portfolios, this would be extremely slow.
+  -c, --config PATH  The configuration file.  [env var: LAK_CONFIG; default:
+                     ~/.lakrc]
   --help             Show this message and exit.

 Commands:
   add      Add new accounts or assets to the portfolio.